 7. The concrete patch cracks as it dries.
 While some of the smaller cracks can be kept for the prototype look, Ken applies more of the concrete patch material to seal the larger cracks.
+What's Neat | 6

 8. For the yard side of the diorama, Ken sifts dirt onto the layout to replicate the area between the concrete apron and the ballasted yard.